Found us from search engine?

 Google has also found that bounce rates are nearly 10% higher on mobile than they are on desktop, which means there’s a gap between user behavior and the experience businesses are providing.
 You can exploit that gap, which is why mobile is such a priority – if you work on mobile and your competitor doesn’t, that’s 60% more potential traffic for you.

-Fortunately, Google has been refining their mobile friendly algorithm and has recently put out two new updates.
+Fortunately, Google has been refining its mobile-friendly algorithm and has recently put out two new updates.
 Even better, they’ve created a tool that you can use to check how mobile friendly your website is, so there’s no guess work anymore.

 SEO is an iterative process.
 VSO (Voice Search Optimization) has to work in the same way.